optofab/optofab.github.io/meeting_minutes.md

 **AGENDA**

-- Review new requirements from clients together: Refine the website and the handover documents
+- Review new requirements from clients together: Refine the website and write the handover documents

 **DISCUSSIONS**